 Winter pruning - Proper pruning aids in disease management.
 Hedge or hand prune vines, leaving only 3-4 inch stubs (spurs) of 1-yr-old wood protruding from the main cordon or previous season's wood.
 Selectively thin these spurs or spur clusters to space them approximately 4-6 inches along the cordon.
 As the vines age, remove some of the older spur clusters when crowding occurs.
 Young vines (1-4 yrs old) require special attention to remove grape tendrils that wrap around the new cordon.
 If not removed, these tendrils will girdle and kill the newly-trained arm.
 After the 3rd or 4th year, the cordon becomes too thick for tendrils to wrap around it, and this girdling ceases to be a threat.
 Late winter is the best time to prune muscadines in areas subject to winter injury.
+Mechanical pruning -- Many growers use hand-held or tractor-mounted sickle bar hedge trimmers for the first rough pass in winter pruning, followed by hand pruning.

 Dieback "dead arm" diseases - Fungal dieback diseases (caused by Botryosphaeria, Phomopsis, Fusicoccum) can quickly kill even mature plants.
 These diseases are often observed as plants come out of dormancy or following initial fruit swell.
 Symptoms are rapid death from the growing cordon tips back towards the main trunk.
-These fungi reside in pruning or other wounds, and are present on all muscadines.
+These fungi reside in pruning or other wounds and are present on all muscadines.
 Plant stress triggers disease.
 Any actions to reduce plant stress throughout the year will be helpful (irrigation, proper fertilization).
 Cold injury can predispose vines to these "dead arm" diseases by causing large, slow-healing wounds to trunks and cordons.
+Georgia has a state 24(c) label for the use of Topsin M to control Eutypa dead arm.